SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 TODO:

     Discuss in prose: Variadic functions and the other permutations of function declarations.

-    Also, write a syntax-outline for selector-style functions, once these are nailed down.
+..
+TODO: Write a syntax-outline for selector-style functions.

 Function Signatures
 ~~~~~~~~~~~~~~~~~~~